Hackdromeda/BugBrowser/README.md

 ## Coming Soon:
 * Asking for program details by name so user can ask for details about the program without asking for the latest list of programs.
 * Video Queue (Awaiting SDK Support)
 * Confirm Choices *ex.
-Did you say you want more details about program number 5?*
+Did you say you want more details about program Netflix?*
 * Highlight text and automatically switch cards for Display Interface (Awaiting SDK Support)
 * Font color customized (Awaiting SDK Support)